Bronchopulmonary Dysplasia (BPD)

 • Once discharged from the hospital, affected infants should not be exposed to cigarette smoke or fumes from a space heater or wood-burning stove.

-• nirsevimab is not available) is given to appropriate children to protect against respiratory syncytial virus (RSV), a common respiratory infection.
+• Nirsevimab (or palivizumab if Nirsevimab (or palivizumab ifnirsevimab is not available) is given to appropriate children to protect against respiratory syncytial virus (RSV), a common respiratory infection.

 (See also Overview of General Problems in Newborns.)

-Bronchopulmonary dysplasia (BPD) is a chronic lung disorder that occurs most often in infants who were born very premature (delivered before 32 weeks of gestation) and with a severe lung disorder (such as respiratory distress syndrome) or an infection (such intra-amniotic infection or sepsis).
+Bronchopulmonary dysplasia (BPD) is a chronic lung disease that occurs most often in infants who were born prematurely (usually delivered before 32 weeks of gestation) and had a severe lung disorder (such as respiratory distress syndrome) or an infection (such intra-amniotic infection or sepsis).
 BPD particularly affects infants who needed treatment with a ventilator (a machine that helps air get in and out of the lungs), supplemental oxygen, or both for more than a few weeks after birth.
+Males and newborns whose mother smokes are also at increased risk of BPD.

-Less commonly, BPD also can occur as a complication resulting from continuous positive airway pressure (CPAP—a technique that allows newborns to breathe on their own while receiving slightly pressurized air or oxygen through prongs placed in the nostrils).
+BPD also can occur as a complication resulting from continuous positive airway pressure (CPAP).
+CPAP is a technique that allows newborns to breathe on their own while receiving slightly pressurized air or oxygen through prongs placed in their nostrils.

-Full-term newborns who have lung disorders occasionally develop BPD.
+Full-term newborns who have a lung disorder occasionally develop BPD.

 Symptoms of Bronchopulmonary Dysplasia